NWA World Title Tournament: Aftermath

 Dennis Coralluzzo was interviewed immediately after the event, referring to Douglas' actions as "a disgrace" and stating that he would move to have Douglas stripped of both championships.
 There are conflicting accounts as to whether Coralluzzo was aware in advance that Douglas intended to throw down the belt.

-On the August 29, 1994 episode of ECW Hardcore TV, Tod Gordon delivered a promo stating that Eastern Championship Wrestling had withdrawn from the NWA, and renamed Extreme Championship Wrestling, and would recognise Shane Douglas as its world heavyweight champion.
+On the August 29, 1994, episode of ECW Hardcore TV, Tod Gordon delivered a promo stating that Eastern Championship Wrestling had withdrawn from the NWA, and had renamed the company Extreme Championship Wrestling, and would recognise Shane Douglas as its world heavyweight champion.

 The ECW Tag Team Championship and ECW Television Championship were also renamed the ECW World Tag Team Championship and ECW World Television Championship.

 The NWA World Heavyweight Championship remained vacant until November 19, 1994, when Chris Candido won a tournament in Cherry Hill, New Jersey hosted by Smoky Mountain Wrestling, defeating Tracy Smothers in the finals.
 Douglas' actions have been described as "killing the title's credibility forever".